newsnowlabs/runcvm/README.md

 ### dkvm-runtime

-DKVM's 'wrapper' runtime, `dkvm-runtime`, receives container create commands, and modifies the configuration of the requested container before calling the standard container runtime (`runc`) to actually create the container.
+DKVM's 'wrapper' runtime, `dkvm-runtime`, intercepts container `create` and `exec` commands and their specifications in JSON format (`config.json` and `process.json`, respectively) normally provided (by `docker` `run`/`create` and `docker exec`, respectively) to a standard container runtime like `runc`.

+The JSON file is parsed to retrieve properties of the command, and is modified to allow DKVM to piggyback by overriding the originally intended behaviour with new behaviour.

-The modifications are designed to make the created container launch a VM that boots off the container's filesystem.
+The modifications to `create` are designed to make the created container launch a VM that boots off the container's filesystem, served using `virtiofsd`.

-The DKVM runtime:
+The modifications to `exec` are designed to run commands with the VM instead of the container.

+#### `dkvm-runtime` `create` command

+In more detail, the DKVM runtime `create` process:
+- Modifies the `config.json` file to:
+   - Modify the container's entrypoint, to prepend `dkvm-ctr-entrypoint` to the container's original entrypoint and if an `--init` argument was detected, remove any init process and set the container env var `DKVM_INIT` to `1`
+   - Set the container env var `DKVM_UIDGID` to `<uid>:<gid>` for the intended `<uid>` and `<gid>` for the container, and resets both the `<uid>` and `<gid>` to `0`.
+   - Set the container env var `DKVM_CPUS` to the intended `--cpus` count so it can be passed to the VM
+   - Extract and delete all requested tmpfs mounts (these will be independently mounted by the VM).
+   - Add a bind mount from `/` to `/vm` that will recursively mount the following preceding mounts:
+      - A bind mount from `/opt/dkvm` on the host to `/opt/dkvm` in the container.
+      - A tmpfs mounted at `/.dkvm`
+   - Add a tmpfs at `/run` in the container only.
+   - Map all requested bind mounts from their original mountpoint `<mnt>` to `/vm/<mnt>` (except where `<mnt>` is at or below `/disks`).
-- Determines a suitable kernel, by looking for one inside the container's image, or choosing a stock DKVM kernel matching the image.
+   - Determine a suitable VM launch kernel by looking for one inside the container's image, choosing a stock DKVM kernel matching the image, or according to an env var argument.
-- Arranges to mount required code, devices (`/dev/kvm`, `/dev/net/tun`) and kernel modules into the container.
+      - Add a bind mount to `/vm/lib/modules/<version>` for the kernel's modules
+      - Set container env vars `DKVM_KERNEL_PATH`, `DKVM_KERNEL_INITRAMFS_PATH` and `DKVM_KERNEL_ROOT`
+   - Add device mounts for `/dev/kvm` and `/dev/net/tun`.
+   - Set the seccomp profile to 'unconfined'.
-- Sets `/dev/shm` to the size desired for the VM's memory.
+   - Set `/dev/shm` to the size desired for the VM's memory and set container env var accordingly.
-- Adds necessary capabilities, if not already present (`NET_ADMIN`, `NET_RAW`, `MKNOD`, `AUDIT_WRITE`).
+   - Add necessary capabilities, if not already present (`NET_ADMIN`, `NET_RAW`, `MKNOD`, `AUDIT_WRITE`).
-- Sets the seccomp profile to 'unconfined'.
-- Prepends the DKVM container entrypoint, `dkvm-ctr-entrypoint`, to the container's pre-existing entrypoint.
+   - Only if requested by `--env=SYS_ADMIN=1`, add the `SYS_ADMIN` capability.
-- Executes the standard container runtime `runc`.
+- Executes the standard container runtime `runc` with the modified `config.json`.

-The DKVM runtime also:
-- Receives container exec commands, and modifies the requested command line to run `dkvm-ctr-exec` within the container.
-It uses the QEMU Guest Agent protocol to execute the desired command within the VM and return stdout and stderr.
-- Passes all other commands directly through to `runc` unchanged.

 The `dkvm-ctr-entrypoint`:
 - Is always launched as PID1 within the standard Docker container.
-- Saves the container's pre-existing entrypoint and command line arguments, environment variables and network configuration to a tmpfs filesystem.
+- Saves the container's originally-intended entrypoint and command line, environment variables and network configuration to files inside `/.dkvm`.
-- Creates a bridge for each container network interface, that will be joined to a VM network interface.
+- Creates a bridge for the primary container network interface, that will be joined to a VM network interface.
-- Launches `virtiofsd` to serve up the container's root filesystem.
+- Launches `virtiofsd` to serve the container's root filesystem.
-- Execs `dkvm-init`.
+- Configures `/etc/resolv.conf` in the container.
+- Adds container firewall rules, launches `dnsmasq` and modifies `/vm/etc/resolv.conf` to proxy DNS requests from the VM to Docker's DNS.
+- Execs DKVM's own `dkvm-init` init process to supervise `dkvm-ctr-qemu` to launch the VM.

 The `dkvm-init` process:
-- Is a custom init process, that takes over as PID1 within the standard Docker container, supervising the launch of the VM.
+- Is DKVM's custom init process, that takes over as PID1 within the container, supervising `dkvm-ctr-qemu` to launch the VM.
-- Calls `dkvm-ctr-qemu` to launch the VM (using [QEMU](https://www.qemu.org/), with the specified kernel, the required network interfaces, with the container’s root filesystem mounted via virtiofs, with the required network interfaces, and with `dkvm-vm-init` as the VM's init process.
 - Waits for a TERM signal.
-On receiving one, it spawns `dkvm-ctr-shutdown` (which sends an ACPI shutdown to the VM and tries also to power it down cleanly).
+On receiving one, it spawns `dkvm-ctr-shutdown`, which cycles through a number of methods to try to shut down the VM cleanly.
 - Waits for its child (QEMU) to exit.
-When it does, execs `dkvm-ctr-exit` to retrieve any saved exit code (written by the application to `/.dkvm/exit-code`) and exits with this code.
+When it does, execs `dkvm-ctr-exit` to retrieve any saved exit code (written by the application to `/.dkvm/exit-code`) and exit with this code.

+The `dkvm-ctr-qemu` script:
+- Prepares disk backing files as specified by `--env=DKVM_DISKS=<disks>`
+- Launches [QEMU](https://www.qemu.org/) with the required kernel, network interfaces, disks, display, and with a root filesystem mounted via virtiofs from the container and with `dkvm-vm-init` as the VM's init process.

 The `dkvm-vm-init` process:
 - Runs as PID1 within the VM.
+- Retrieves the container configuration - network, environment, disk and tmpfs mounts - saved by `dkvm-ctr-entrypoint` to `/.dkvm`, and reproduces it within the VM
-- Reproduces the container’s network configuration, restores the saved environment variables, then launches the container's pre-existing entrypoint, in one of two ways.
+- Launches the container's pre-existing entrypoint, in one of two ways.
-   1. If that entrypoint is an init process within the container (e.g. `/sbin/init`), it backgrounds `dkvm-vm-qemu-ga` and execs the `/sbin/init`.
-The new entrypoint becomes the VM's PID1.
+   1. If `DKVM_INIT` is `1` (i.e. the container was originally intended to be launched with Docker's own init process) then it configures and execs busybox `init`, which becomes the VM's PID1, to supervise `dkvm-vm-qemu-ga`, run `dkvm-vm-start` and `poweroff` the VM if signalled to do so.
-   2. Otherwise, it execs `/opt/dkvm/bin/init`, DKVM's own init process (currently busybox init), which becomes the VM's PID1.
+   2. Else, it backgrounds `dkvm-vm-qemu-ga`, then execs (via `dkvm-init`, purely to create a controlling tty) `dkvm-vm-start`, which runs as the VM's PID1.

+The `dkvm-vm-start` script:
+- Restores the container's originally-intended environment variables, `<uid>`, `<gid>` and `<cwd>`, and execs that entrypoint.

+#### `dkvm-runtime` `exec` command

-The `/opt/dkvm/bin/init` process:
+The DKVM runtime `exec` process:

-- Runs as PID1 within the VM.
+- Modifies the `process.json` file to:
-- Supervises `dkvm-vm-qemu-ga`, restarting it if it fails.
-- Launches `dkvm-vm-start`, which restores the saved environment variables, and execs the container's pre-existing entrypoint _within the VM_.
-When it exits, it is respawned to power down the VM.
+   - Retrieve the intended `<uid>` and `<gid>` and `<cwd>` for the command, and resets both the `<uid>` and `<gid>` to `0` and the `<cwd>` to `/`.
+   - Prepend `dkvm-ctr-exec '<uid>:<gid>' '<cwd>'` to the originally intended command.
+- Executes the standard container runtime `runc` with the modified `process.json`.

+The `dkvm-ctr-exec` script:
+- Uses the QEMU Guest Agent protocol to execute the intended command, with the intended `<uid>`, `<gid>` and `<cwd>` within the VM, and emit the returned stdout and stderr.
+- No stdin or interactivity is currently supported.

 ## Building